AmadeusW/amadeusw.github.io/_posts/2016-01-22-custom-resource-files-in-uwp-windows-10.md

 tags: [iot, csharp, windows]
 ---

 I made a rookie mistake of hardcoding the weather service API token (key) into a public github repo, and did it all live on camera when recording an episode of [Coding with Amadeus: Smart Mirror](https://www.youtube.com/watch?v=NCMQIH0ilLo).
-A good way to secure a secret token is to load it from a resource file.
-This isn't as easy in Universal Windows Platform.
-In this blog post we will explore two ways of accessing data from files: reading a file yourself, or using a resource file.
+I should have stored the token in an untracked resource file, but it's done differently in the Universal Windows Platform.
+In this blog post we will explore two ways of accessing data from files in UWP apps.

 # Protect the API token

-When an API key (token) is leaked, you need to invalidate the leaked token, make sure it won't get leaked again, and get a new token:
+When an API token is leaked, you need to invalidate it, make sure that a new token won't get leaked again, and get a new token:

 1. Reset the API token
-  * Ideally, the service provider offers a reset of the API token.
-You click a button, get a new token, and the old one becomes invalid.
+  * Ideally, the service provider offers a way reset the API token.
+The old token becomes invalid, and you get a new one.
-  * In another case, you need to create a new free account and use the new API token
+  * In another case, you need to create a new account and use its API token.
 2. Remove the token from the source code
-  * [Rewriting git history](https://www.atlassian.com/git/tutorials/rewriting-history/git-reflog) is possible, but not recommended - especially if you pushed your changes and others might have pulled them
+  * [Rewriting git history](https://www.atlassian.com/git/tutorials/rewriting-history/git-reflog) is possible, but not recommended - especially if you pushed your changes and others might have pulled them.
-  * Replace the API token string literal with an access to resources
+  * Replace the API token string literal with code that accesses the resources (the subject of this blog post)
 3. Create a resource file that will hold sensitive data
-  * Commit this code to avoid `FileNotFoundException` and other issues
+  * Commit this (empty) file to avoid `FileNotFoundException` and other issues
-4. Stop tracking the resource file ([GitHub guide](https://help.github.com/articles/ignoring-files/#ignoring-versioned-files))
+4. Cease tracking the resource file.
+See [GitHub guide](https://help.github.com/articles/ignoring-files/#ignoring-versioned-files) or tl;dr:
   * Add the file to `.gitignore`
   * `git rm --cached`
   * Now you can write your API tokens into the file, and git won't pick up these changes
-  * This may break your continuous integration, but it's all fixable (but not a subject of this blog post)
+  * Make sure to supply required tokens to continuous integration and build server

 # Background: sensitive data in ASP.MVC